A robust and healthy mouth for the future

 - Plaque Index.
-This is a measurement of the percentage of teeth with a plaque on them.
+This is a measurement of the percentage of teeth with plaque on them.
 We measure all visible surfaces of teeth.

-- Gum measurements called 6 Point Pocket Chart (6ppc).
+- Gum measurements are called the 6 Point Pocket Chart (6ppc).
 This will help us to check to what extent the various parts of your mouth are infected.
 We can also check for healing when comparing results measured on different days.

 - Vertical and horizontal bone loss.
 This is examined using radiographs (X-rays) that help to understand the depth of infection involved.
 Most of these radiographs will have been taken during Treatment Planning with the dentist.

-- Check of Oral hygiene.
+- Check Oral hygiene.
 The hygienist will be able to provide you with oral hygiene advice according to your dentition.

 - Check for any detrimental habits.
 If you have any personal habits that are causing damage to your teeth and gums, the hygienist will discuss these with you and find possible solutions.

-- Check of previous hygiene treatment.
+- Check previous hygiene treatment.
 It is always healthy to compare treatment done previously with your current situation so that we can see if you are progressing or

 - Diet Advice.
-This is important to prevent bacteria or acid from your diet causing further damage to your teeth via decay or erosion.
+This is important to prevent bacteria or acid from your diet, causing further damage to your teeth via decay or erosion.
 Find out more.

-Hygiene Therapist treatments include:
+Hygiene therapist treatments include:

 - Taking of radiographs (X-rays) as and when necessary

-- Oral hygiene advice
+- Oral hygiene advice and Diet advice

-- Polishing of your teeth
+- Polishing your teeth

-- Fissure Sealants
+- Fissure Sealants/Small fillings

 - Teeth whitening treatments

-- Any other prescribed treatment.
+- Any other prescribed treatment